 An analysis of the character of international economic relations.
 Subjects covered include the economic basis for international specialization and trade, the economic gains from trade, commercial policy, economic integration and economic growth.
 (Cross-listed with ECON 8616).

-ECON 4620 INTERNATIONAL MONETARY ECONOMICS (3 credits)
+ECON 4620 INTERNATIONAL MONETARY THEORY (3 credits)